segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ## Reset

 The `reset` method clears the SDK's internal stores for the current user and group.
-This is useful for apps where users can log in and out with different identities over time.
+This is useful for apps where users log in and out with different identities on the same device over time.

-Clearing all information about the user is as simple as calling:
+The example code below clears all information about the user.
 ```java
 Analytics.with(context).reset()
 ```

-Events queued on disk are not cleared and are uploaded the next time the app starts.
+Events queued on disk are _not_ cleared and are uploaded the next time the app starts.

+> warning ""
-> **Note**: Each time you call `reset`, a new AnonymousId is generated the next time the app is opened, which can impact the number of Monthly Tracked Users (MTUs) you process.
+> **Note**: When you call `reset`, the next time the app opens Segment generates a new AnonymousId.
+This can impact the number of Monthly Tracked Users (MTUs) you process.

 ## Debugging

-If you run into any issues while using the Android library, we recommend turning on logging to help us trace the issue.
-The default singleton instance will have logging turned on if your application is in debug mode.
-If you're using a custom instance, simply attach a `LogLevel` to the `Builder`.
+If you run into issues while using the Android library, you should enable logging to help trace the issue.
+Logging also helps you see how long destinations take to complete their calls and discover bottlenecks.

+The logging is enabled by default in the default singleton instance if your application is running in `debug` mode.
+If you use a custom instance, attach a `LogLevel` to the `Builder` and set the logging level there, as in the example below.

 ```java
 Analytics analytics = new Analytics.Builder(context, writeKey).logLevel(LogLevel.VERBOSE)...build();
 ```

-You can choose to disable logging completely (`LogLevel.NONE`), turn on basic logging for the SDK (`LogLevel.BASIC`), turn on basic logging for Device-mode destination (`LogLevel.INFO`), or simply log everything (`LogLevel.VERBOSE`).
-We recommend turn logging off in production modes of your app.
-Logging also helps you see how long destinations take to complete their calls and discover bottlenecks.
+You can choose to disable logging completely (`LogLevel.NONE`), enable basic logging for the SDK (`LogLevel.BASIC`), enable basic logging for Device-mode destination (`LogLevel.INFO`), or simply log everything (`LogLevel.VERBOSE`).

+> success ""
+> Segment recommends that you turn logging off in _production_ modes of your app.

 ## Proxy HTTP Calls

 You can point the Android SDK to your own hosted [proxy](https://github.com/segmentio/segment-proxy) of the Segment API.
-This will run the HTTP traffic for the Segment API through the proxy.
+This runs the HTTP traffic for the Segment API through the proxy.

 ```java
 Analytics analytics = new Analytics.Builder(this, ANALYTICS_WRITE_KEY) //